Sindhu Jagadamma’s Impact on STEM and the UTIA Community

 Jagadamma originally completed her undergraduate education in Thrissur, India.
 Taking into account her geographical background, she was able to offer advice to young international women scientists facing similar challenges.

-As Jagadamma described, women scientists, and international women scientists, may face various challenges that their colleagues don’t.
+As Jagadamma described, female scientists may face various challenges that their colleagues don’t.
 Whether it be from different societal expectations or career hurdles, Jagadamma has made it clear how possible it is for women in STEM to succeed in their goals and passions.
 Especially at UT, there is a place for everyone.
 Jagadamma expressed how she has been able to find a community of international educators on campus, and what that community has meant to her.

 “Anyone can find a community of international researchers and educators at UTIA.
 Additionally, the activities of the Smith Center have been pivotal in connecting and working together with international and domestic scientists through their outstanding programs and events.
 As a Smith Global Leadership Fellow, I have had the opportunity to interact with peers who are equally passionate about international work, and I have found those experiences extremely rewarding.”